jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 Now we have our nicely distributed samples for the whole method!
 But what about inlining?

-I have also crafted an example with 3 different small method that whill be inlined:
+I have also crafted an example with 3 different small methods that whill be inlined:

 ```
     public static int inlinedBench(int idx) {